May 15-17, 2023 | Grass Lake, Michigan

 WILL THERE BE SPECIAL PROGRAMMING FOR THE TEEN GIRLS?

-No. This is a women’s retreat, not a “mother-daughter retreat,” per se.
+No. This is a women’s retreat, not a “mother-daughter retreat.”
 I am not planning special programming for the teen girls.
 Yah has made it clear to me that my mission is to minister to women, and not necessarily teens.
-However, I was recently at a women’s conference and some teen girls there had a wonderful time and really bonded with each other.
-I think there is a lot of value in them doing woman things with the women and hearing women talks from the women, and just joining in with us in what we are already doing.
-That being said, I do have some ideas to help them develop relationships with one another.
+There is a lot of value in them doing woman things with the women and hearing women talks from the women, and just joining in with us in what we are already doing.
+I will have a table for the teens to sit together at some meals.
 Prepare your daughter to come ready to pour out into her peers, ready to give more than she receives, and I pray she will be blessed tremendously with new friendships as she shows the love of Yeshua to her new friends.

 CAN I BRING MY INFANT?